-SCHOLARSHIP, WRITING, SPEAKING & TEACHING
+SCHOLARSHIP, WRITING, PUBLIC SPEAKING & TEACHING

 While I specialize in musical performance of the 16th and 17th centuries, my other research and teaching fields include Medieval History (in which I hold a Harvard MA), Gender Studies, Ethnomusicology, Ritual Studies, 20th/ 21st century Music, and Buddhism.
 Likewise, my teaching and performance interests range from the Medieval to the Baroque era, 21st century new music and folk musics of the world.
 From time to time I teach university classes, and work as a freelance editor.
 An experienced writer, I've been published across many formats and media, such as magazine articles, poetry, academic journals, blogs, fashion reviews, academic conferences and panel discussions.